CA-APM/ca-apm-fieldpack-nginx/README.md

     Reading: 0 Writing: 1 Waiting: 0
 ```

-# Monitor NGINX Plus
+# Configure NGINX Plus
-Add NGINX Plus monitoring to the nginx Monitor capabilities.

-1.Download the NGINX Plus [live activity monitoring](https://www.nginx.com/products/live-activity-monitoring/) status plug-in.
+1. Download the NGINX Plus [live activity monitoring](https://www.nginx.com/products/live-activity-monitoring/) status plug-in.
 2. Test the status URL.

-The JSON stream output should looks similar to the output shown on the [nginx demo site.](http://demo.nginx.com/status)
+The JSON stream output should look similar to the output shown on the [nginx demo site.](http://demo.nginx.com/status.html)

-# Install and Configure the RESTful EPAgent
+# Install and Configure the CA APM RESTful EPAgent

 1. Install the CA APM EPAgent.

 Find the CA APM EPAgent documentation on [the CA APM documentation wiki.](https://docops.ca.com)

 2. Configure the EPAgent RESTful interface.
 3. Set the HTTP port.
-The host and port running the EPAgent should be reachable from the host that is running the nginx monitoring script.
+4. Be sure that the host running the nginx monitoring scrip can reach the host and port running the EPAgent.

-# Installation
+# Configure the nginx Monitor

 1. Copy the nginx Monitor index.js and param.json files to a convenient location.

-2, From the same location, execute this command:
+2. From the same location, execute this command:

     `npm install request`

-# Configuration
-* Edit the param.json file to provide this information:
+3. Edit the param.json file to provide this information:

   - The status URL specified in the prerequisites
   - The interval at which to poll that URL in milliseconds